klinker24/talon-for-twitter-android/readme.md

 This is the complete version of the Twitter client that I created for Android.
 It is 100% open source, the only thing that you will have to do plug in is your own API keys.

-The code hasn't all aged-well.
-Most of it was created when I was just learning about coding.
-It works well though and can probably be considered one of the most popular third party Twitter apps.
+I am lucky enough to say that, as a paid app, Talon has perched itself at the top of the **top paid social apps** list since it's release in 2014.
+It has amassed 100,000+ downloads while holding a 4.6 star rating on the Play Store.
+This app is one of the more successful apps I have ever made and I am open sourcing it as a "thank you" to everyone that has supported my work over the years!
+It works great and I'm proud to say that it can probably be considered one of the most popular third party Twitter apps.

+While I will be the first to admit that it is very far from perfect - and a lot of the base code was written when I had no clue what I was doing - it it could be a very cool project to look at for inspiration, implementation details, and contributions.

+Enjoy Talon for Twitter and let me know what you want to see next!

 ### Building Talon